 Hypoglycemia can cause complications and even death for people with diabetes, and is the limiting factor in successfully managing diabetes with insulin.
 Severe hypoglycemic episodes can be life threatening and are a particular source of fear and anxiety for patients.
 Hypoglycemia also impacts the incidence of complications of diabetes, including cardiovascular effects, which dramatically affect both patient health and the cost of care.

 Despite this unmet clinical need, there is no current preventative therapy for hypoglycemia, leaving patients to completely rely on rescue therapy (glucose/glucagon).

 Drs.
-Mladen Vranic (Banting and Best Diabetes Centre, University of Toronto), David Coy (Tulane University) and Michael Riddell (York University), have developed compelling evidence that pancreatic cells that play a key role in regulating hypoglycemia via glucagon production are impaired in Type 1 diabetes.
+Mladen Vranic (Banting and Best Diabetes Centre, University of Toronto), David Coy (Tulane University) and Michael Riddell (York University), developed compelling evidence that pancreatic cells that play a key role in regulating hypoglycemia via glucagon production are impaired in Type 1 diabetes.
 Their discoveries, using novel peptides that block somatostatin receptors, form a technology to restore the normal glucagon response and prevent hypoglycemia onset caused by insulin treatment.
-The technology was further developed and advanced at York University and CDRD and subsequently commercialized by CDRD and MaRS Innovation.
+The technology was further developed and advanced at York University and CDRD and then subsequently commercialized by CDRD and MaRS Innovation.